telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 | Internet Explorer | 10                            | Dashed lines in canvas are not supported, which affects the image export as well |
 |                   |                               | Android 2.x, therefore, uses non-interactive canvas output |
 | Android           | 2.3                           | The Canvas rendering mode is only supported

+### PDF Export

+The Kendo UI PDF generator is tested and supported in the following _desktop_ browsers:

+* Internet Explorer 9 and later.
+* Latest Chrome, Firefox, Safari, and Blink-based Opera versions.

+Officially, PDF export is not supported on mobile because of browser limitations and CORS-related security restrictions in hybrid applications.
+For example, it is not possible to load locally stored font files in hybrid applications.
+Though exporting in PDF might work on some mobile devices in specific scenarios, PDF export is _not_ supported in:

+* Internet Explorer 8 and older
+* Mobile browsers
+* Hybrid mobile applications

 ### Best Performance